nielsbasjes/yauaa/documentation/content/developer/Building.md

 - A Linux class machine (can be a VM).
   - Some of the build scripts rely in bash/sed/grep and related tools, so it will not build on a Windows machine.
 I'm unsure if it will build on a Mac.
 - The normal build tools for a Java project
-  - JDK 8, 11 and 17 need to be installed and defined in the `~/.m2/toolchains.xml`
+  - JDK 8, 11, 17 and 21 all need to be installed and defined in the `~/.m2/toolchains.xml`
     - All of these are needed to ensure the code works in all UDFs.
      Some of them only run on Java 8 (like Hive), some (like Flink) only work on Java 11 and some UDFs (like ElasticSearch and Trino) only work on Java 17.